bsodmike/crumb_trail/README.md

   should be a Module

+ActiveRecord Models that declare `has_crumb_trail` should have the association of logs when changing object state
+    when destroying an object
-ActiveRecord Models that declare `has_crumb_trail` should have_many logs should log object state for changes made should log object state after it is destroyed should log changes when saving a new object
+      should log object state after it is destroyed when saving a new object
+      should log state of the current object when updating an object attribute
+      should log object state for changes made CrumbTrail usage interface
+    should respond to `has_logs?`
-    logs current object
+    without any logs
+      should response to `previous_state` and return nil should respond to `previous_state` and return the previous object state

-Finished in 0.07734 seconds
+Finished in 0.10184 seconds
-5 examples, 0 failures
+8 examples, 0 failures

-Randomized with seed 48086
+Randomized with seed 14218
 ```

 ## Contribute